The Ten CRVS milestones framework

 - Who is responsible for compiling, storing, managing and disseminating data and information, and how are these activities implemented?

 - What is the minimum amount of information that should be collected on each birth and death?

 - What are the end-to-end processes and who are the stakeholders involved after a vital event occurs in a country until they are registered, certified and included in national statistics?

 - What is the Ten CRVS Milestones framework and why it is useful?

-- What are the definition, importance and main features of each CRVS milestone?
+- What are the definitions, importance and main features of each CRVS milestone?

-- What is the major problems related to each CRVS milestone and the approaches to solve them?
+- What are the major problems related to each CRVS milestone and the approaches to solve them?